Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

 -   But Lmod also has other commands, `module spider` and `module keyword`, to search in the list of installed modules.

+    On LUMI, we had to restrict the search space of `module spider`.
+By default, `module spider` will only search in the Cray PE modules, the CrayEnv stack and the LUMI stacks.
+This is done for performance reasons.
+However, as we shall discuss later, you can load a module or set an environment variable to enable searching all installed modules.
+The behaviour is also not fully consistent.
+Lmod uses a cache which it refreshes once every 24 hours, or after manually clearing the cache.
+If a rebuild happens while modules from another software stack are available, that stack will also be indexed and results for that stack shown in the results of `module spider`.
+It is a price we had to pay though as due to the large number of modules and the many organisations managing modules, the user cache rebuild time became too long and system caches are hard to manage also.

 ### Module spider command